-In Washington, there are two parts to child custody.
+There are two parts to child custody in Washington.
 First, is the ability to make decisions about a child’s major life decisions, often referred to as legal custody.
 The second is the ability of a parent to have a time where a child lives with them in their home, often called physical custody.

-Legal Custody – The Ability to Making Major Life Decisions for Your Child
+Legal Child Custody in Washington – The Ability to Making Major Life Decisions for Your Child

 In Washington, courts are allowed to grant sole decision-making authority to a single parent or mutual decisions-making authority to both parents.
 This authority encompasses the ability to make major life decisions such as where a child goes to school, what doctors are responsible for a child’s medical care, or whether the child will follow a certain religious faith and, if so, which faith.

 When courts are faced with determining how to divide legal custody, they must consider the following 4 factors: